ByConity/byconity-deploy/README.md

   enabled: false
 ```
 - fdb configuration

-- if you want to use your own fdb. please set fdb.enabled=false and fdb-operator.enabled=false
+  if you want to use your own fdb. please set fdb.enabled=false and fdb-operator.enabled=false
--   you can override the hdfs address configuration in values.yaml
+  you can refer to values_use_existing_fdb.yaml
 ```dash
 byconity:
   hdfs_address: hdfs://byconity-hdfs-namenodes:8020 # can using your own hdfs